kunrex/Sugar.Lang/docs/README.md

 A few more rules with references:
 1. References must be initialized and cannot be reassigned.
 This ensures validity of lifetimes.
-2. Member fields and properties cannot be of a reference type and functions cannot return a reference type.
+2. Member fields and properties cannot be of a referenced struct type and functions cannot return a reference type.

 ```cs
 int FunctionDescribers([ref] int: x)